 Speak Loudly — on Paper

-Even if, like most people, you can’t visit your legislator, you can lobby through writing.
+Even if, like most people, you can’t visit your legislator in-person, you can lobby through writing.
 Members understand the importance of these letters—respond poorly, and they could lose a vote and possibly reelection.
 Always include your home address so your legislator takes you seriously as a real, living —voting— constituent.

 1. Address your correspondence correctly.